 - Heat grill.
 Spray with nonstick spray.
 Remove fish from marinade and grill for 6-8 minutes per side depending on thickness.
 Place on plate and break into pieces.

 - To prepare tacos:

 - Heat a dry skillet on medium-high heat.
-Place tortilla on skillet to brown on one side.
-Set tortilla in a tortilla warmer or in TacoProper Taco Holder (great little invention) and finish remaining tortillas.
+Place tortilla on skillet to brown.
+Set tortilla in a tortilla warmer or taco stand and finish remaining tortillas.

-Either let everyone fix their own or place slaw in tortilla followed by fish pieces.
-I like to serve with salsa and shredded cheddar or Monterey Jack cheese.
+- Either let everyone fix their own or place slaw in tortilla followed by fish pieces.
+I like to serve with salsa, avocado and shredded cheddar or Monterey Jack cheese.